 They include an in-depth report on the Hull Building, which was demolished in March 2019 despite intensive efforts to save it.
 The building, which had a brick facade, was in fact a wooden structure whose floors could never support library stacks and were not level with the existing library.

 More recently, the library commissioned a Historic Resources Inventory (HRI) covering Madison’s downtown block.
-It meets standards set by the U.S. Department of Interior, which has jurisdiction over parks and historic places.
+It meets standards set by the U.S. Department of the Interior, which has jurisdiction over parks and historic places.
 The HRI has two parts: a historical narrative. and a compendium of 23 separate inventory forms, one for each building in the study area.